The pictures shows the Istanbul Security Directorate in Vatan Street, Turkey. behind these walls unspeakable things are happening.

 Following the attempted coup on July 15, the government declared a state of emergency and invoked its right to temporarily place extraordinary restrictions on some of the standards in the human rights treaties it has signed.
 These actions clearly violate many guarantees, including the rights to freedom of expression, liberty, and security, and access to justice.

 The sensible man guesses that the torturers are as full of fear as of hatred.
-Their boundaries have been reset.
+Their boundaries have been reset and they don’t know how to question their suspects without it.
 The unacceptable has become the norm.
-Yet beating and burning and drowning the people you don’t trust won’t make them your friends.
+Yet beating and burning and drowning the people you don’t trust won’t make them help you.
+Police all over the world have discovered that the way to persuade people to talk to you is to treat them humanely, question them fairly, hear their story.
+The evidence for this is widely published.
 Dehumanising and brutalising people you fear and hate won’t make you feel safer.
+It will, in the long run, make you less safe.

 Turkey is a signatory to OPCAT.
 Membership of OPCAT commits a country to regular external inspections by Independent National and International bodies.
 OPCAT is non judgmental, believing that the increased transparency from such inspections reduces abuse.
 Its time for Turkey to allow Human Rights Watch or Physicians for Human Rights, both with excellent records of impartiality, to inspect.

-What can YOU do?
 Email the Turkish Consulate.
 Ask them to open the doors of their detention centres to inspection by external NGOs.
+Ask Turkey to honour its obligations, to its citizens and to the world.

 TURKISH CONSULATE LONDON